 What we remember in the end is that “there are only three kinds of business; mind, yours, and God’s”.

 After all that is said and done, happiness is not a theory, but a practice.
 We can read and read about it but it means nothing, unless we experience it.
-Unless we make it a state of being.
-Within that state, we can still feel the whole spectrum of human emotions but we are not attached.
-We are not victims, but creators of our own lives.
+Unless it is an embodied state of being for us.